-Always power down the datalogger before installing to or removing the NL116 from the datalogger.
+Always power down the datalogger before installing to or removing the NL115 from the datalogger.

-After powering down the datalogger, plug the NL116 into the datalogger peripheral port (see FIGURE 4-1).
-Attach Ethernet cable to the Ethernet port.
+After powering down the datalogger, plug the NL115 into the datalogger peripheral port (see FIGURE 4-1).
+Attach Ethernet cable to the 10Base-T port.
+If using the 28033 surge protector, connect the other end of the Ethernet cable to the 28033 and connect another Ethernet cable to the other end of the 28033.
 Restore power to the datalogger.
 Insert formatted CF card.
 (For instructions on formatting a CF card, see Appendix A, CF Card Maintenance (p.
 A-1).)

-A CF card does not need to be present to use the NL116 IP functionality.
+NOTE A CF card does not need to be present in order to use the NL115's TCP/IP functionality.

 FIGURE 4-1.
-NL116 attached to a CR1000
+NL115 attached to a CR1000